RobustGait: Robustness Analysis for Appearance Based Gait Recognition: Analysing augmentation and distillation for robustness

 \textbf{Scaling to large-scale real-world dataset:} We extend our study to the large-scale Multi-view Extended Videos with Identities (MEVID) dataset \citep{mevid} to demonstrate the practical effectiveness of our benchmark beyond synthetic datasets.
 MEVID is a challenging video person re-identification (ReID) dataset designed for real-world settings, incorporating diverse indoor and outdoor environments, multiple camera viewpoints, and significant clothing variations.
 We compare our training strategies in a zero-shot setting, where models trained on CASIA-B are directly evaluated on MEVID.
-As shown in Table~\ref{tab:mevid_side}, training on noisy data yields higher Top-5 accuracy (42.1\%) than the clean baseline (38.3\%), indicating improved generalization.
-Both augmentation and distillation contribute further gains across metrics, with distillation reaching 7.5 mAP, 9.2 Top-1, and 18.1 Top-5 accuracy.
+As shown in Table~\ref{tab:mevid_side}, training on noisy data yields higher Top-5 accuracy (13.7\%) than the clean baseline (11.1\%), indicating improved generalization.
+Training using the proposed distillation framework contribute further gains across metrics, with 7.5 mAP, 9.2 Top-1, and 18.1 Top-5 accuracy.
 These results suggest that \textbf{\textit{robustness techniques developed on synthetic datasets can transfer effectively to real-world conditions}} when paired with appropriate training strategies.